An information resource for Washington voters

 The Atlanta-based Foundation for Improvement of Justice presented one of its Paul H. Chapman Justice Awards for 2007 to VotingforJudges.

-Paul Fjelstad, the Kitsap attorney who created and provides ongoing updates to VotingforJudges, was honored with the 2007 King County Bar Association President's Award for his work.
-In July 2012, he also received a Washington State Bar Association Local Hero Award, in large part for his work with this site.
+Paul Fjelstad, the retired Kitsap County attorney who created and provides ongoing updates to VotingforJudges, was honored with the 2007 King County Bar Association President's Award for his work.
+He also received a Washington State Bar Association Local Hero Award and a Kitsap County Bar Association President's Award, in part for his development of this site.

 Numerous newspaper editorials have praised and recommended this site.

-As the election approaches, Votingforjudges.org will include ratings and endorsements from numerous organizations.
+Votingforjudges.org includes ratings and endorsements from numerous organizations.
 We provide this information so that voters will be better informed about the candidates.
 We do not rate or endorse any candidates; the ratings and endorsements of organizations included at this site reflect the views of those individual organizations and not necessarily the views of votingforjudges.org or its sponsors.